AI-Gomez/latus-projects-lottery/README.md

-# Latus Projects - Texas Lotto Number Generator
+# Texas Lotto Number Generator
 **Hi!
 This repository contains number generators using the ```random.choice``` function.**

 This code selects random numbers from the winning numbers that have been drawn since the inception of the specified game.